Alfresco/docs-alfresco/content-services/5.2/using/permissions.md

 > **Note:** Search Manager is available to users in the `ALFRESCO_ADMINISTRATORS` and `ALFRESCO_SEARCH_ADMINISTRATORS` permissions groups.

 The Search Manager is accessed from the search results screen.
-Just type a search in the search box and press Enter, then on the search results screen click **Search Manager**.
+Just type a search in the search box and press **Enter**, then on the search results screen click **Search Manager**.

 > **Note:** Filtered search results can be bookmarked for quick and easy access.